Back to Creator Lab

 Agency chatting is the clear winner for creators earning $5K+ per month

 I'm biased here since I run a chatting team, but I'll be straight with you: AI chatting tools aren't ready to replace humans for selling.
-They're fine for auto-replies and basic greetings, but the moment a fan needs a real conversation to open their wallet, AI falls flat.
+An OnlyFans AI chatter can handle auto-replies and basic greetings, but the moment a fan needs a real conversation to open their wallet, AI falls flat.
+(This limitation is even worse for AI-generated creator accounts where there's no real person behind the persona at all.)
+A bot can't look at someone's profile, notice they're from Texas, and make a joke about it.
+That personal touch — checking the bio, making it feel real — that's what builds trust.
+And trust is what opens wallets.
 We might use AI as a supplement in the future, but right now it's not there.
+The chatters who consistently close $200+ customs do it because they picked up on something personal in the conversation and ran with it.
+No algorithm does that yet.

 FactorAgencyIndependent ChatterAI Tools